semgrep/semgrep-rules/README.md

 ## Writing Semgrep rules

-See Semgrep documentation on [writing rules](https://semgrep.dev/docs/writing-rules/overview/), including:
+See [Writing rules](https://semgrep.dev/docs/writing-rules/overview/) for information including:

 - Pattern syntax, describing what Semgrep patterns can do in detail, and example use cases of the ellipsis operator, metavariables.
 - Rule syntax, describing Semgrep YAML rule files, which can have multiple patterns, detailed output messages, and autofixes.
 The syntax allows the composition of individual patterns with boolean operators.